klaudiusz18/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
 This program uses different java processing libraries to connect to the minim and make the audio from a song interact with different shapes and change colour as the song is playing.
 The theme of this assesement is "something beautiful to enjoy while listening to music".
-I was required to make a youube video demonstrating how my assignment operates which can be located down below.
+I was required to make a youtube video demonstrating how my assignment operates which can be located down below.

 # Instructions
 This assignment works on a simple menu basis.
-Press buttons between 0 and 4 to change in between each audio visulaiser.
+Press buttons between 0 and 4 to change in between each audio visualiser.
+Also press esc to close the program and the song.

 # How it works
 When you press to run the program a song should start playing and a shape that interacts with the audio.
 I implemented a menu to traverse through next audio visualiser.
 To go to next shape you need to press on your keyboard a number between 0 to 4.
 You automatically start at 0, so to move onto next shape press a button between 1 and 4.
 When you press to move onto the next audio visualiser you should see a new shape that also interacts with the song.
 When you press 2, it will bring up a cube that rotates around itself.
 You can also press the up arrow key on your keyboard you should be able to see a duplicate being created of the cube.
 To exit the program press esc and it close the window and stop the music from playing.